logicly-au/pmhc-mds-user-documentation/doc/environments.rst

 Developers
 ----------

-A test (developers) instance is available at https://developers.pmhc-mds.net/.
-This instance has been made available for testing and training purposes for PHNs, Provider Organisations and third-party developers.
+A test (developers) environment is available at https://developers.pmhc-mds.net/.
+This environment has been made available for testing and training purposes for PHNs, Provider Organisations and third-party developers.

 Real client data should not be uploaded to https://developers.pmhc-mds.net/.
-The developers instance is being provided for the purposes of testing 3rd party developed software against the PMHC MDS only.
+The developers environment is being provided for the purposes of testing 3rd party developed software against the PMHC MDS only.
 Production data should only be uploaded to https://pmhc-mds.net/

-Logicly reserves the right to delete data from the developers instance at any time should it become necessary.
+Logicly reserves the right to delete data from the developers environment at any time should it become necessary.
 While we would provide prior notification of such an event, you should not assume historical data exists in the system when developing your testing procedures.